-The "Applicable Spread" is, (i) with respect to the Bonds maturing in years 20\\\ through 20\\, \\basis points; (ii) with respect to the Bonds maturing in years 20\\ through 20\\, \\basis points; and (iii) with respect to the Bonds maturing in years 20\\ through 20\\, \\ basis points.
+The "Applicable Spread" is, (i) with respect to the Bonds maturing in years 20 through 20, basis points; (ii) with respect to the Bonds maturing in years 20 through 20, basis points; and (iii) with respect to the Bonds maturing in years 20 through 20, basis points.

 The redemption price of Bonds to be redeemed pursuant to the make-whole optional redemption provision described above will be determined by an independent accounting firm, investment banking firm or financial advisor retained by the District at the District's expense to calculate such redemption price.
-The Paying Agent and the District may conclusively rely on such determination of redemption price by such independent accounting firm, investment banking firm or financial advisor retained by the District may conclusively rely on such determination of redemption price by such independent accounting firm, investment banking firm or financial advisor and will not be liable for such reliance
+The Paying Agent and the District may conclusively rely on such determination of redemption price by such independent accounting firm, investment banking firm or financial advisor and will not be liable for such reliance